olincollege/softsys-rplace/reports/report.md

 ## Remaining work
 At time of submission, when the server accepts a new client, it is only able to initialize it to a blank canvas (instead of preserving any changes made to the canvas by other clients before the newest client had joined).
 For example, if three clients join a server, and then any one of the clients draws a pixel on the canvas, that change will be shown on all three of the clients.
 However, if a fourth client joins after that pixel is drawn, their canvas will not show the new pixel.
 We are fairly sure that this is because global variables like `game_state` that are modified in forked child processes will not get changed in the main process because forked processes live in a different segment of memory.
 As of most recently, we are trying to use threading to fix this.

+## Remaining work update (or lack remaining work)
+As of the morning after the submission deadline, all issues have been resolved!
+We have fixed issues with how the forking child processes access the global memory.
+As a result, all new pixels that have been changing are stored properly, and any new compouters that join are properly recieving the most recent version of the board.
+In it's current state, our project is fully functional.
+Multiple computer can join the game, either via the network or via mutiple terminals on the host computer via local host.
+Each instance of the client is able to view changes to the board in realtime and is able to push changes.

 ## Dependencies
 If you are running our code, we used the following external libraries that you will need to install on your own machine:
 * `xdotool`